Location: Moñtana Manatí in Manatí, Puerto Rico

 Who is this workshop for?

-During the five weeks working together at Montaña Manatí, students will gain an in-depth, hands-on understanding of all the elements needed to successfully build a small cob structure with a living, reciprocal roof.
+During the five weeks working together at Montaña Manatí, students will gain an in-depth, hands-on understanding of all the elements needed to successfully build a complete cob building with a living, reciprocal roof.

 These elements include: